|

 surrounded it in antiquity.

-We also see what are now called the "Colossi of Memnon."
+Before leaving the West Bank we see what are now called the "Colossi of Memnon."

 They are actually colossi of Amenhotep III.
 The Greeks, however, believed they were statues of Memnon, the son of Eros.